-Aluminum Hydroxide (also known as Hydrated Alumina and Alumina Trihydrate) is typically produced from bauxite; most of the production is calcined and used for aluminum metal production.
-Other uses of Aluminum Hydroxide is as a feedstock for the manufacture of other Aluminum compounds: specialty calcined aluminas, Aluminum sulfate, polyAluminum chloride, Aluminum chloride, zeolites, sodium aluminate, activated alumina, Aluminum nitrate.
-It may also be a fire retardant filler for polymer applications and as antacid (neutralizes stomach acidity).
+Aluminum Hydroxide (also known as Hydrated Alumina and Alumina Trihydrate) is a compound produced primarilly from bauxite, a sedimentary rock rich in aluminum.
+Most of the Aluminum Hydroxide produced is calcined and used for aluminum metal production.
+It is also used in the manufacture of other Aluminum compounds (e.g. specialty calcined aluminas, Aluminum sulfate, polyAluminum chloride, Aluminum chloride, zeolites), as fire retardant filler for polymer applications and as antacid (neutralizes stomach acidity).

 Intratec offers professional, easy-to-understand reports examining Aluminum Hydroxide production.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
 All reports are based on the most recent economic data available (2018/19).